 SINC Filter Software Support

 The code segment that follows is an example of how to set up the primary and secondary filters for two channels of current feedback.
 These code snippets are extracts from working code tested on a closed-loop motor control evaluation platform.
-The device driver adds some overhead but significantly simplifies the programming of the SINC module registers.
-The function call constant names match the parameter names used in this document; therefore, most of the code should be self-explanatory.
+Main focus of the code example is setup and handling of the SINC filter but setting up the Trigger Routing Unit is required too.
+An example of TRU setup is also included below.
+Please note, the TRU is setup using device drivers while the SINC filter is setup using direct register access.
+Analog Devices Inc. provide a complete set of device drivers for all peripherals, including SINC filter.
+The device driver adds some overhead but simplifies the programming while direct register setup give the most efficient code.

+The code example below only relates to the SINC filter and cannot work on its own It needs to be included in a complete SW project.

-The first block of code (Lines[1:21]) defines a number of parameter constants.
-Line 9 and Line 10 define the size of the data buffers for the primary SINC data.
-The next block of code (Lines[22:36]) sets up prototype functions and allocates memory.
-The SINC callback functions defined on Line 28 and Line 29 handle the SINC_DATA0 and SINC_STAT interrupts.
+The first block of code (Lines[1:19]) defines a number of parameter constants.
+The next block of code (Lines[20:27]) defines prototype functions and allocates memory for the SINC circular buffer.
+The function defined on Line 26 implements prototype for the SINC_DATA0 interrupt service routine.

-The SetupTRU code block (Lines[37:46]) includes all the trigger routing.
-The SetupPWM code block (Lines[47:74]) includes the PWM timer frequency, sync pulse, and trip function setup.
+The SetupTRU code block (Lines[28:44]) includes setup of all the trigger routing.
+Among the triggers is overload detection.
+Handling of overload and shut down of PWM is handled by the PWM block.
+Code example for this is not included below.

 The external hardware trip connects to TRIP0, and the internal SINC_Px_OVLD triggers connect to TRIP1.
 The TRIP1 interrupt is one of the interrupts generated by a SINC overload.
-The overload also generates a SINC_STAT interrupt.
+The overload can also generate a SINC_STAT interrupt.

-The SetupSINC code block (Lines[75:106]) configures the SINC filter parameters.
-Lines[78:80] open the device driver and set up the callback functions.
-Lines[81:85] set up various group parameters, including order and decimation rate.
-Lines[87:89] control the initial setting of the overload limits to their full range to avoid a spurious trip when the filter starts.
-Line 86 sets up the circular buffer for the primary SINC data, and Line 94 and Line 95 assign data channels to the buffers.
-Line 91 and Line 92 set up the modulator clock.
-On Line 91, the driver calculates the divide ratio from the system clock and modulator frequencies.
-On Line 92, the driver call enables the clock and sets the synchronization mode.
-Line 97 enables the SINC_STAT interrupt masks.
-Line 98 and Line 99 enable the Filter Channel 0 and Filter Channel 1 that are assigned to Group0.
-Line 100 and Line 101 introduce a short delay before specifying the SINC interrupt masks on Line 103 and setting the working secondary filter overload limits on Line 104 and Line 105.
+The SetupSINC code block (Lines[45:102]) is the main configuration block.
+Line [48:68] set up various group parameters, including order , decimation rate, modulator clock, registers service function for data interrupt and set up priority.

+Lines[60:61] is initial setting of the overload limits to their full range to avoid a spurious trip when the filter starts.
+To set the application specific overload limits a defined sequence must be followed.
+First, the filter is enabled, Line [70:71].
+To let data propagate through the filter a 10us delay is provided, Line [73:74].
+At this point, the correct current levels have been determined and the overload interrupt masks can be cleared, Line 76.
+Finally, the application specific trip levels are set, Line [78:79].

+Startup and alignment of impulse response to PWM is handled by Line [90:101].
+Utilizing triggers, a General Purpose timer is used to generate the required interrupt.
+When the delay expires, the GP timers generates a trigger that starts the filter.

-The final block of code (Lines[106:129]) includes the callback functions for the SINC data and overload interrupt.
-The SincDataCallback function copies data from the buffer to the motor control variables and calls the control function.
-SincStatusCallback calls the fault handler routines.
+The final block of code (Lines[103:125]) includes the interrupt service routine called when the data buffer has been transferred to memory.
+The SincData0Handler function copies data from the buffer to the motor control variables and calls the control function.